neuroquery/pubget/README.md

 `is_complete` will be `false` and the exit status of the program will be 1.
 You may want to re-run the command before moving on to the next step if the download is incomplete.

-If we used a query it will be stored in `query.txt`, and if we used a list of PMCIDs, in `requested_pmcids.txt`, at the root of the query directory (ie at the same level as `articlesets/`).

 If we run the same query again, only missing batches will be downloaded.
 If we want to force re-running the search and downloading the whole data we need to